 5. Upon arrival at Selah House, you or your loved one will be warmly welcomed by our staff, who will complete any remaining intake paperwork.

 6. Once all intake and financial paperwork is complete, you or your loved one will meet with nursing staff and other members of the treatment team to complete assessments.
 This is the beginning of your recovery experience at Selah House.

 Paying for Treatment

-Selah House works with all commercial insurance companies and is in-network with Humana and Anthem Blue Cross Blue Shield.
+Selah House works with all commercial insurance companies and is in-network with the health plans listed below.
 Prior to admission, we ensure that each client has a financial plan that works for them, so there aren’t any surprises.
 Our Financial Team takes the time to help each client understand their benefits and cost of care.
 This is vital so our clients don’t feel burdened while they’re focusing on treatment.
 While clients are in treatment, our Utilization Review Team works diligently to partner with insurance providers to maximize the benefits available to each client.

 Selah House provides free evaluations with our Admissions Team over the phone.
 We require a full assessment before entering any program, which may include an evaluation of labs and an EKG depending on the prospective client’s circumstances and medical state.
 If the primary diagnosis is not an eating disorder, Selah House will make the appropriate referral out.

 If utilizing insurance for treatment, Selah House provides a thorough benefit analysis to understand insurance coverage and can also discuss self-pay options.
 Our Financial Team works diligently on each client’s behalf to create a clear, individualized financial plan prior to admission.